 Applicants should meet the minimum academic performance requirement: an average GPA of 3.0 on a 4.0 scale, or equivalent.Visiting students will take 18-22 modular credits (MCs) per semester at Yale-NUS, which is considered a full load.
 This usually means four courses per semester, each worth 5 MCs.

 In principle, all Yale-NUS courses are open to visiting students, as long as the student has taken any required pre-requisites for a given course.
 Common Curriculum courses and courses offered at NUS may be possible on a case-by-case basis.
 Note that it can be difficult to get spots in NUS courses, and each NUS course is worth 4 MCs (versus 5 MCs for Yale-NUS courses).
-Visiting students can take a maximum of 1-2 courses at NUS faculties outside of Yale-NUS.
+From AY18/19 onwards, visiting students cannot take courses at NUS faculties outside of Yale-NUS.

 Course listing for reference only: